NCAA, Conference, and University Rules & Violations Procedures

 - Other duties as assigned by the University President, Vice President for External Relations or the Director of Athletics.

 All Department of Intercollegiate Athletics staff and Representatives of Athletics Interests are expected to abide by NCAA, Conference, and University rules.
-The Associate Director of Athletics for Student Services & Compliance or the Assistant Director of Compliance should be contacted on matters involving actual or suspected violations of University and/or NCAA rules and procedures.
+The Associate Director of Athletics for Student-Athlete Services & Compliance or the Assistant Director of Compliance should be contacted on matters involving actual or suspected violations of University and/or NCAA rules and procedures.

 In accordance with NCAA regulations, all suspected NCAA violations shall be investigated.
-If the investigation indicates that a violation has occurred, the Director of Athletics and either the Associate Director of Athletics for Student Services & Compliance or the Assistant Director of Compliance will report the violation to the NCAA and the Big West Conference Office.
+If the investigation indicates that a violation has occurred, the Director of Athletics and either the Associate Director of Athletics for Student-Athlete Services & Compliance or the Assistant Director of Compliance will report the violation to the NCAA and the West Coast Conference Office.
 Furthermore, when the violation involves prospects and/or student-athletes, the institution must declare the individuals ineligible and seek restoration of their eligibility through NCAA Student-Athlete Reinstatement.

 What Should Be Reported